Sing from Your Heart: Prioritizing Wellness and Joy Over Perfection

 Here’s how singing can be described from a holistic point of view:

-It’s about the energy generated from breathing naturally (with active diaphragm) and from the vibration of vocal cords.
+It’s about the energy generated from breathing naturally (with an active diaphragm) and from the vibration of vocal cords.
 However, the sound of the human voice isn’t created only through the vibrations but through the process of acoustic resonance that takes place in different human resonating chambers.

 While the vibration of our vocal cords is automatic and subconscious, the resonance is partially habitual (subconscious) and partially a conscious process.
 With help of vocal resonance, you can learn how to change the pitch, the colour (timbre) and the volume of your voice.
 You can do so by using different resonating chambers.
 This is the process of uncovering your voice.